 - 3/4 cup Soyaki Sauce, (from Trader Joe's)

 - Mix Syrup and Soyaki in a bowl and pour over the salmon.

 - Place salmon on soaked boards, brush with additional marinade, and place on grill.
-We use a 3 burner gas grill and turn off the burner under the salmon and keep the others on low.
+Lower the grill temperature by turning off the burner under the board and turning all other burners to low.

 - Cook for 20 minutes or until cooked through.